How to Increase Blood Flow to the Brain

 Smoking delivers a double whammy to the brain.

-Not only does it reduce the flow of blood to the brain, it also decreases the amount of available oxygen.
+Not only does it reduce the flow of blood to the brain, but it also decreases the amount of available oxygen.

 Being Overweight